Yugo Kato

-Yugo Kato (加藤有吾, born 2 September 1999) is a Japanese kickboxer and muay thai fighter, currently competing in the super bantamweight divisions of Battle of Muaythai and No Kick No Life.
+Yugo Kato (加藤有吾, born 2 September 1999) is a Japanese kickboxer and muay thai fighter, currently competing in the super bantamweight divisions of RISE.

 As of September 2021, he is the #10 ranked flyweight kickboxer in the world, according to Combat Press.

 Muay Thai career

 Early career

 Kato made his muay thai and professional debut against Masa Bravely at M-ONE 2016 3rd on 25 September 2016.
 He won the fight by unanimous decision.

 Kato was scheduled to face Ryuto Matsumoto at BOM13-The Battle Of Muay Thai 13- on 4 December 2016.
 He won the fight by unanimous decision.

 Kato was scheduled to face Hiiragito at M-ONE 2017 1st on 20 March 2017.
 He lost the fight by split decision, with two judges awarding Hiiragito a 30-29 and 29-28 scorecard, while the third judge scored it 29-28 for Kato.

 Kato was scheduled to face Shuto Sato at Road To KNOCK OUT.1 on 10 May 2017.
 He won the fight by a first-round technical knockout.

 Kato was scheduled to face Maiki Flyskygym at The Battle Of Muay Thai 19 on 14 October 2018.
 He won the fight by unanimous decision, with scores of 29–28, 29-28 and 30–27.

 Kato was scheduled to face Masaki Takeuchi at ROAD TO KNOCK OUT Vol. 3 on 16 January 2019.
 Takeuchi won the fight by a second-round technical knockout, after the ringside doctor stopped the fight due to a cut on Kato's eyelid.
 Kato was the more successful fighter in the first round, having knocked Takeuchi down with a left hook.

 Kato was scheduled to face Akihiko at The Battle Of Muay Thai Season 2 vol.2 on 1 June 2019.
 He won the fight by a second-round technical knockout.

 Kato was scheduled to face Suda456 at Pancrase & TRIBE TOKYO M.M.A Road to ONE Century, a Pancrase and ONE Championship cross-promotional event, on 1 September 2019.
 He won the fight by a second-round knockout.